keozx/keozx/README.md

 Also, getting serious about .NET development and creating interesting stuff like [CleanRx](https://github.com/keozx/CleanRx)

+> *I believe the main reason behind bad software design existance is we fail to communicate good software design.*

 Follow me on twitter [@keozdev](https://twitter.com/keozdev)

 This is my blog! https://www.jorgecastro.dev/ or follow me on dev.to https://dev.to/keozdev